KhoiBui/TrendingAnalysis/README.md

   ├── trend.py
   └── write_data.py
   ```

+  The trend directory will have to be set up manually.

-* The Final CAPA's need to be saved in the newer format, .docx as Python-docx does not support .doc.
+* The Final CAPA's need to be saved in the newer format, .docx, as Python-docx does not support .doc.
 The program will automatically
   convert .doc to .docx using wordconv.exe from the Microsoft Office Compatibility Pack and delete the older files.

   The Compatibility Pack can be downloaded here: https://www.microsoft.com/en-us/download/details.aspx?id=3

-* Create the executable by forking this repo into a new folder and run this command within the folder
+* Create the executable by forking this repo into a new folder and run this command within it

   `pyinstaller --clean -F trend.py`

+  This will create two folders: build and dist.
+Move the executable in dist to trend.